Dinesh01234/TicTacToe/README.md

 ## Future Enhancements
 - Adding an AI opponent for single-player mode.
-- Enhancing visuals and animations.
+- Enhancing visuals and animations .
 - Implementing a score tracker.